MAPF-Competition/web_resource/evaluation.md

 unknown) tasks.
 The starting locations of the robots and an initial set of tasks are revealed.
 As robots complete tasks, more will be revealed.

-During evaluation, time progresses at a rate of 1 second per timestep.
-Your submission will be evaluated for up to 5000 seconds on each map.
+During evaluation, time progresses at a rate of 100 ms per timestick.
+Your submission will be evaluated for up to several throusands seconds on each map.
 Your job is to complete as many tasks as possible, before a time limit is reached.

 There are three evaluation tracks: